AUSTRALIAN CITIZENSHIP

 The citizenship requirements depend on the route the applicant is eligible for:

-• Citizenship by naturalisation: The applicant must be an Australian permanent resident or eligible New Zealand citizen and intend to live in Australia or maintain a lasting link with the country while overseas.
+• Citizenship by conferral: The applicant must be an Australian permanent resident or eligible New Zealand citizens with a New Zealand Special Category Visa (Subclass 444) who intends to live in Australia or maintain a lasting link with the country while overseas.

 • Citizenship by descent: The applicant must have been born outside Australia to a parent or parents who were Australian citizens at the time of their birth and be of good character if they’re 18 or older.